Nathu La Pass

 Is Nathula Pass safe for heart patients?

-Drive To Nathula Pass
+Drive to Nathula Pass

 temperatures as low as -20 degrees Celsius and 70 kmph winds. to ensure that the oxygen level is maintained.
 It is not recommended for elderly individuals or those with high blood pressure to go to such a high height.
 It’s like visiting Heaven.